 BBB Rating: A+

-Acquired by LendingTree in 2018, Ovation Credit Services has over 44 years in business.
+Ovation Credit Services was founded in 2004 then acquired by LendingTree in 2018.
 Ovation has earned BBB Accreditation, which is designated for companies who include a commitment to make a good faith effort to resolve any consumer complaints.

 According to its website, Ovation Credit Services makes an average of 19 improvements per month and has corrected more than 120,000 credit profiles as of January 2020.
-The firm offers two service plans with a monthly fee of $79 or $109 and a first-work fee of $89 for both.
-The lower-tiered Essentials plan includes personalized dispute letters, while the higher-tier Essentials Plan offers unlimited challenge validation letters, and goodwill letters.
+The firm offers several service plans; the Essentials plan is $89 per month and the Essentials Plus plan is $109 per month – both with an $89 set up fee.
+The Essentials plan includes personalized dispute letters, while the Essentials Plus plan offers unlimited challenge validation and goodwill letters.
+Ovation also offers two other service programs: Essentials Lite for those with minor derogatory issues and Credit Booster for those with limited credit experience – both are $49 per month.

-Customers have the option to cancel anytime and avoid charges for that particular month, making the firm relatively flexible compared to others who require completion of the contract.
+Customers have the option to cancel anytime and avoid charges for that particular month, making the firm relatively flexible to work with.
 In addition to credit repair services, Ovation Credit offers credit education and credit monitoring to help customers keep their credit in the best shape.
 While there are customer reviews on the company website, Ovation Credit does not guarantee specific results.

 Best Value: Credit Saint